Chart Color Schemes

 Cabarita has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region.
-Key projects are Sydney Metro West - Trains, Systems and Depot, Sydney Metro West, Public Transport Capacity: Parramatta Road and Victoria Road Corridors, Mortlake Place Plan 2019-2025.
-Most relevant details follow.
+AreaSearch has identified one major project likely affecting the region.
+Key projects include Sydney Metro West - Trains, Systems, Maintenance and Operations, Sydney Metro West, Public Transport Capacity: Parramatta Road and Victoria Road Corridors, and Mortlake Place Plan 2019-2025.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.